snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ```

 ## Create the lambda function
+Create a new Lambda function and give it the following properties:
+Name: lambda_function_payload
+Runtime: Python 3
+Permissions: Use existing role, and select the role you made in the previous step
 ![Screenshot](img/create_function.png)

 ## Add a trigger to connect it to the good kinesis stream

 ![Screenshot](img/kinesis_setup.png)

-## Create the python script
+## Create the Python script
-Copy this python script to a file, in my case, it's called lambda_function_payload.py and is inside a subdirectory called lambda_function_payload.
+Copy this Python script to a file locally.
+In my case, it's called lambda_function_payload.py and is inside a subdirectory called lambda_function_payload.
 This subdirectory is important for the next step.

 ```python
 import snowplow_analytics_sdk.event_transformer